NurielWainstein/NanoDim/README.md

 python -m venv venv
 source venv/bin/activate   # On Windows: venv\Scripts\activate

-Install dependencies:
+# Install dependencies:

 pip install -r requirements.txt

-Usage
+# Usage

 Run the application:
 python init_app.py

-Navigate the UI:
+# Navigate the UI:

 Use the File Manager to browse and open STL files.
 Use the STL File Editor to manipulate the model (scale, rotate, apply filters).
 The Image Folder can be used to view 2D projections and apply OpenCV filters.

-Project Structure
+Project Structure:

 NanoDim/

 ├── config.json           # Configuration settings

 ├── generate_exe.py       # start of a windows installer generator(still not fully working)

 ├── init_app.py           # Entry point for the application

 ├── local_files/

 │   ├── screenshots      # Directory for saving image outputs

 │   ├── stl_files        # Directory for storing STL files

 ├── requirements.txt     # List of dependencies

-├── utils/               # Utility functions and helpers ├── views/               # Screens and views for the app ├── widgets/             # Reusable widgets (dropdowns, file trees, etc.)
+├── utils/               # Utility functions and helpers

+├── views/               # Screens and views for the app

+├── widgets/             # Reusable widgets (dropdowns, file trees, etc.)

 └── README.md            # Project documentation